Summertime in Bend brings with it not only beautiful weather but also an abundance of activities to enjoy.

-The third channel – the Habitat Channel – is not open to people or pets as it is a preserved area in order to protect the river’s health and provide a natural habitat for local wildlife.
+The third channel – the Habitat Channel – is not open to people or pets as it is a preserved area to protect the river’s health and provide a natural habitat for local wildlife.

 Oregon Summer and the Cascade Lakes

-In addition to the Deschutes River, there is an abundance of lakes within Bend and the surrounding areas – Elk Lake, Wikiup Reservoir, Lucky Lake, Suttle Lake, and Scout Lake to name a few.
+In addition to the Deschutes River, there is an abundance of lakes within Bend and the surrounding areas – Elk Lake, Wikiup Reservoir, Lucky Lake, Suttle Lake, and Scout Lake, to name a few.

 Take a leisurely hike up to one of these areas to relax by the shore with a picnic lunch.
 Or you can get out on the lake itself on a paddleboard or kayak.
 Some of these areas will even allow swimming and fishing if that is what you’re looking for.

 A trip to the lake is perfect for those who wish to enjoy some water play activities but seek something a bit more mellow rather than the Deschutes River’s rushing waters.